Mitch Albom: The Stranger in the Lifeboat

-Television
+The Little Liar

-Albom appeared regularly on ESPN's The Sports Reporters (aired Sunday mornings from Studio A in Bristol, Connecticut at ESPN Plaza at 9:00am EST) and regularly appears on SportsCenter.
-He has also made appearances on Costas Now, The Oprah Winfrey Show, The Today Show, CBS's The Early Show, ABC's Good Morning America, Dr. Phil, Larry King Live, The View, The Late Late Show with Craig Ferguson.
-He also appeared as a guest voice on The Simpsons on the episode Thursdays with Abie in 2010.
+The Little Liar was published on November 14, 2023, by HarperCollins.
+The book peaked at #5 on the New York Times Best Sellers list on December 3, 2023.
+The book is historical fiction following Nico, an eleven-year-old boy during Germany's occupation of Greece in World War II.

-Playwright
+As playwright

 On November 19, 2002, the stage version of Tuesdays with Morrie opened Off Broadway at the Minetta Lane Theatre.
 Co-authored by Mitch Albom and Jeffrey Hatcher (Three Viewings) and directed by David Esbjornson (The Goat or Who Is Sylvia?).
-Tuesdays with Morrie starred Alvin Epstein (original Lucky in Waiting for Godot) as Morrie and Jon Tenney (The Heiress) as Mitch.
+Tuesdays with Morrie starred Alvin Epstein (original Lucky in Waiting for Godot) as Morrie and Jon Tenny (The Heiress) as Mitch.

-His follow-up to the stage adaptation of Tuesdays were two original comedies that premiered at the Purple Rose Theatre Company in Chelsea, Michigan.The Purple Rose is a theater started by actor Jeff Daniels.
-Duck Hunter Shoots Angel (The Purple Rose's highest grossing play as of 2008) and And the Winner Is have both been produced nationwide, with the latter having its West Coast premiere at the Laguna Playhouse in Laguna Beach, California.
+His follow-up to the stage adaptation of Tuesdays were two original comedies that premiered at the Purple Rose Theatre Company in Chelsea, Michigan, started by actor Jeff Daniels.
+Duck Hunter Shoots Angel (the Purple Rose's highest grossing play as of 2008) and And the Winner Is have both been produced nationwide, the latter having its West Coast premiere at the Laguna Playhouse in Laguna Beach, California.

 The premiere of Albom's Ernie, a play dedicated to the memory of famed Detroit Tigers broadcaster Ernie Harwell, occurred in April 2011 at the City Theatre in Detroit.
 In subsequent years the play travelled to theaters in Traverse City, East Lansing, and Grand Rapids.
 It has run for seven summer seasons as of 2017.